A Guide to the best things to do in remarkable Rouen

 Gardens of Rouen

 The centre of Rouen is mainly a pedestrian area and there are few parks and gardens within this area.
-We found a few gardens that were idyllic areas of peace and tranquillity within the city that charmed us.
+We found a few gardens that were idyllic areas of peace and tranquillity within the city that charmed us, and around Rouen are several small gardens to visit.

 The Albane Garden of the Cathedral